 Table B.1 compares our sample characteristics to the US population.
 Our sample broadly matches the demographic distribution of the US population, albeit with a higher representation of individuals in their thirties and a smaller proportion of respondents in their fifties.
-Additionally, our sample includes a lower share of white individuals and a higher share of mixed race individuals than the population.
+Additionally, our sample includes more educated participants, with a higher percentage of undergraduates and graduate degree holders and a lower percentage of individuals with a High School diploma/A-levels.